Skip to content

 What net income triggers full OAS elimination?

-Does deferring OAS reduce the clawback?
+Does delaying OAS to 70 help with the clawback?